Detection of cosmic effect may bring universe's formation into sharper focus

 That is because the ACT and BOSS projects are fundamentally different, which makes the researchers' combination of data unique, said SDSS-III scientific spokesman Michael Wood-Vasey, an assistant professor of physics and astronomy at the University of Pittsburgh.
 The projects differ in the cosmic objects studied, the method of gathering data, and even the wavelengths in which they operate — microwaves for ACT, visible-light waves for BOSS.

 "Collaborations between projects of this scale aren't common in my experience," Wood-Vasey said.
 "This also was a collaboration after the fact in the sense that the data-acquisition strategies for these projects was already set without thinking about this possibility.
 The insight of the key researchers on this project allowed them to combine the two datasets and make this measurement."

 The paper was posted March 19 to the arXiv preprint database maintained by Cornell University.
 Support for ACT comes primarily from the National Science Foundation.
+ACT operates in the Chajnantor Science Preserve in northern Chile under the auspices of the Comisión Nacional de Investigación Cientifica y Tecnológica.
 Funding for SDSS-III has been provided by the Alfred P. Sloan Foundation, the National Science Foundation, the U.S. Department of Energy Office of Science and participating institutions.